wjenaro/SmartEstate/docs/Authentication.md

-# SmartEstate Authentication System Documentation
+# KangaMbili Authentication System Documentation

 ## Overview

-The SmartEstate authentication system is built on top of Supabase Auth with additional features for organization management, session tracking, and role-based access control.
+The KangaMbili authentication system is built on top of Supabase Auth with additional features for organization management, session tracking, and role-based access control.
 This document outlines the complete authentication flow, database schema, and implementation details.

 ## Architecture